 A patient with kidney cancer symptoms may have one or more of the following procedures to determine your diagnosis:

-- Urine test: this type of test may be used to detect abnormalities or disease in the urine, such as blood and/or cancer cells.
+This type of test may be used to detect abnormalities or disease in the urine, such as blood and/or cancer cells

-- Biopsy: a sample of tissue is removed for examination and to determine a diagnosis.
+A sample of tissue is removed for examination and to determine a diagnosis